 I certify that I am eligible to have access to Highly Sensitive Protected Material under the terms of the Protective Order in this docket.

-The Reviewing Party shall provide a copy of each signed certification to Counsel for the producing party and serve a copy upon all parties of record.
+A copy of each signed certification shall be provided by the Reviewing Party to Counsel for the producing party and served upon all parties of record.